- Thesis & Research

-The University Honors College (UHC) is a small degree-granting college within Oregon State University.
-The UHC offers OSU’s most prestigious degree, the Honors Baccalaureate Degree, which can be earned in any undergraduate major.
+The Oregon State University Honors College (HC) is a small degree-granting college at Oregon State University.
+The HC offers OSU’s most prestigious undergraduate degree, the Honors Baccalaureate Degree, which can be earned in any major.

-The University Honors College refreshes the curriculum each academic year featuring some of OSU’s most inspiring teachers and serving many of OSU’s most talented and motivated undergraduates.
-As a University Honors College students you will complete approximately one fifth of your course work in the Honors environment.
+The Honors College refreshes the curriculum each academic year.
+The HC features some of OSU’s most inspiring teachers and serves many of OSU’s most talented and motivated undergraduates.
+As an Honors College student, you will complete approximately one-fifth of your course work in the Honors environment.
 Many Honors courses can also satisfy university and major-field requirements.
-Honors classes are small - no more than 24 students - and are taught by OSU's top faculty.
-Compared to offerings in the general curriculum, UHC courses are more discussion based and in-depth, but they do not typically involve more work.
-Each term you will meet with an advisor in your academic department and an advisor in the UHC to help plan for courses that meet your requirements and speak to your interests.
+Honors classes are small - most are no more than 24 students.
+Compared to offerings in major fields of study, HC courses are more discussion-based and in-depth, but they do not typically involve more work.
+Each term you will meet with an advisor in your academic department as well as an advisor in the HC to help plan for courses that meet your major requirements and satisfy your interests.

-As a member of the University Honors College, you’ll have research opportunities ordinarily limited to graduate students.
-Not only can you work with leading faculty and make real contributions to their research, the honors thesis gives you the opportunity to design and conduct a research project of your own.
-In addition, many UHC students win research grants and publish their findings well before they graduate.
+As a member of the Honors College, you’ll have research opportunities ordinarily limited to graduate students.
+You can work with leading faculty and make real contributions to their research.
+The Honors thesis also gives you the opportunity to design and conduct a research project of your own.
+In addition, many HC students win research grants and publish their findings before they graduate.

-Through Honors classes and research, you’ll study and work with some of Oregon State’s finest professors, many of whom have national and international reputations in their fields.
-Mentoring relationships develop easily in the UHC, guiding you through your college career, preparing you for the future, and showing you how to solve challenging problems and make a positive difference in the world.
-The UHC senior thesis, the capstone to the Honors curriculum, is completed under the guidance of distinguished university faculty members.
+Through Honors classes and research, you’ll study and work with some of OSU’s finest professors, many of whom have national and international reputations in their fields.
+Mentoring relationships develop easily in the HC, guiding you through your college career, preparing you for the future, and enabling you to solve challenging problems.
+The HC senior thesis, the capstone to the Honors curriculum, is completed under the guidance of distinguished university faculty members.

-If you would like to learn more about the UHC, we encourage you to get in touch with us through one of the following channels:
+If you would like to learn more about the HC, we encourage you to get in touch with us.